 Increased Energy Costs

 A larger home will require more energy to keep you comfortable through extreme weather.
 Heating and cooling units will work overtime in the summers and winters to keep the temperature in your home regulated.
 You can drastically reduce your bills by ensuring air isn’t escaping your house through doors and windows.
 Teach your family simple ways to conserve energy and inspect the home before you sign anything.
-However, if you do notice leaks, you will need to get it taken care of right away.
-Replacing windows, seals, and HVAC units present another unexpected cost of living in the suburbs.
+However, if you do notice leaks, you will need to get them taken care of right away.
+Replacing windows, seals, and HVAC units presents another unexpected cost of living in the suburbs.

 If you are a homeowner, it’s wise to keep an emergency fund in case you encounter unexpected home repairs.
 Unfortunately, these expenses are unavoidable and usually come at the worst possible time.
 However, the longer you wait, the bigger the problem becomes.
 Whether it’s a fallen tree, hail damage, a broken water main, or the HVAC systems, property damage requires immediate action.
-Furthermore, these headaches are usually accompanied with huge repair bills.
+Furthermore, these headaches are usually accompanied by huge repair bills.
 Disaster can strike unannounced, so it’s best to plan ahead so these costs don’t blindside you.

 Service Fees for Living in the Suburbs

 Many suburbanites are surprised by how many services were included in their apartment’s monthly rent.
-Most building fees include water, cable and trash removal.
+Most building fees include water, cable, and trash removal.
 In addition, many apartment complexes also include free access to health clubs, pools, and laundry facilities.
 However, when you live in the suburbs, you will be responsible for the additional service fees.
 Not only will you need to pay for these services out of pocket, but you may also be subject to a homeowner’s association fee.
 If you don’t read the fine print of your neighborhood’s housing association rules, you could wind up with huge membership dues while you settle into your new home.

 The Final Decision